-Employers can get a better understanding of the lookback period and deposit schedules for Form 941 in this article.
+Get a better understanding of the lookback period and deposit schedules for IRS Form 941 in this article.
 Learn more here!

-The lookback period for filing a Form 941 is 12 months, covering four quarters and ending on June 30 of the previous year.
+The lookback period for filing Form 941 is 12 months, covering four quarters, ending on June 30 of the previous year.
 IRS Notice 931 provides the following example:

 Taxes in the lookback period are considered to be zero for a new employer.

 There is a different lookback period if an employer filed a Form 944, Employer’s Annual Federal Tax Return, in the current year or in either of the previous two years.
 You can learn more about that here.